Casino: United States

+Vietnam

+In Vietnam, the term "casinos" encompasses gambling activities within the country.
+Unofficially defined, a "casino" typically denotes a well-established and professional gambling establishment that is generally lawful but exclusively caters to foreign players.
+On the other hand, "gambling houses" or "gambling dens" are smaller, illicit gambling venues.

+As of 2022, Vietnam has 9 operating casinos, including: Đồ Sơn casino (Hải Phòng), Lợi Lai casino, Hoàng Gia casino (Quảng Ninh), Hồng Vận casino (Quảng Ninh), Lào Cai casino (Lào Cai), Silver Shores casino (Đà Nẵng), Hồ Tràm casino (Bà Rịa – Vũng Tàu), Nam Hội An casino (Quảng Nam), Phú Quốc casino in Kien Giang.

+In a survey conducted by the Vietnamese Institute for Sustainable Regional Development and released on September 30, 2015, it was found that 71% of the respondents held the belief that allowing Vietnamese individuals to access casinos would result in an increase in the number of players.
+Furthermore, 47.4% of the participants expressed the view that engaging in rewarding recreational activities has a positive impact on job opportunities for residents.
+Additionally, 46.2% of the respondents believed that such activities contribute positively to Vietnam's ability to attract investments.

 Security

 Given the large amounts of currency handled within a casino, both patrons and staff may be tempted to cheat and steal, in collusion or independently; most casinos have security measures to prevent this.
 Security cameras located throughout the casino are the most basic measure.

 Modern casino security is usually divided between a physical security force and a specialized surveillance department.
 The physical security force usually patrols the casino and responds to calls for assistance and reports of suspicious or definite criminal activity.
-A specialized surveillance department operates the casino's closed circuit television system, known in the industry as the eye in the sky.
+A specialized surveillance department operates the casino's closed-circuit-television system, known in the industry as the eye in the sky.
 Both of these specialized casino security departments work very closely with each other to ensure the safety of both guests and the casino's assets, and have been quite successful in preventing crime.
 Some casinos also have catwalks in the ceiling above the casino floor, which allow surveillance personnel to look directly down, through one way glass, on the activities at the tables and slot machines.

 When it opened in 1989, The Mirage was the first casino to use cameras full-time on all table games.

 In addition to cameras and other technological measures, casinos also enforce security through rules of conduct and behavior; for example, players at card games are required to keep the cards they are holding in their hands visible at all times.